Computational-Cognitive-Musicology-Lab/pupil-pitch/Pupil-labs/README.md

-# PupilPitch
+# Pupil Labs
-Pitch discrimination experiment with Pupil Labs pupil core
+Notebooks for communicating with Pupil-core and post processing of the recorded data.